Table of Contents Show

 Another favorite place for the bed bugs to hide is the furniture and wooden articles, as they provide a favorable environment for their survival.

 The bed bug can survive for at least 65 days without feeding, thus making it difficult to eradicate from home as they can hide and protect themselves.

-To complete the life cycle of a bed bug, they need to pass through the five stages and then turn into a mature adult.
+To complete the life cycle of a bed bug, it needs to pass through the five stages and become a mature adult.

 After every stage, they shed their skin and require a blood meal, leading them to bite the humans.
-Being nocturnal species, they bite the humans usually at night.
+Being nocturnal, they usually bite humans at night.